 A tribute to Joe Burke with Frankie Gavin, Daithí Gormley and Catherine McHugh

 Venues include Collins Barracks, St. Patrick’s Cathedral, Dublin Castle, the Pepper Cannister Church, and the National Stadium.

 The sponsored Smithwicks Sessions will provide free access to lots of well-known artists appearing at the festival.
 They include Paddy Casey, George Murphy and the Rising Sons, the Kilkennys, Victoria Keating and the Colonials and lots more.

 These events will be in pubs in the Temple Bar area.
 The Sessions are free and entry is on a first come basis.
-All gigs will be seated with table service.
+All live gigs will be seated with table service.
 Visitors can stay on in pubs when the sessions end. comply with Covid-19 regulations.

 Tradfringe and Tradkids

 Events in Tradfringe including the showing of the documentary about accordion players Faith and Branco, the history of Irish dance and a genealogy workshop.
 There will be events for children in the Ark in Eustace Street.

 Tickets are from €9.99 to €34.99 and can be bought online here.
 There a useful option to buy tickets for a number of events together.

 Funders and supporters of the Temple Bar Tradfest also include Fáilte Ireland, The Temple Bar Company, The Arts Council, Culture Ireland, OPW, Dublin City Council and more.